Non-Hermitian elastic waveguides with piezoelectric feedback actuation: non-reciprocal bands and skin modes: Local feedback

 We note that, while the dispersion bands are characterized by attenuation and amplification, all the eigenfrequencies of the considered finite structures have a small positive imaginary frequency component due to damping.
 This illustrates that finite domains of the feedback actuated waveguides may be stable even though infinite domains would not be so, since the waves would amplify indefinitely.

-Because of this fact, the non-reciprocity and the localized modes arising from the NH skin effect are further investigated in terms of harmonic excitation.
+Non-reciprocity and the localized modes arising from the NH skin effect are further investigated in terms of harmonic excitation.
 The frequency response functions (FRFs) of a finite structure are computed through the SEM approach.
 Fig.~\ref{fig:10}b displays the results for the negative feedback case ($\kappa_g = -2$ and $a = 0$), comparing the transmission from left-to-right (blue) to the transmission from right-to-left (red), as illustrated in the schematic of Fig.~\ref{fig:10}a.
 In the figure, shaded red and blue areas correspond to the bands previously identified to have $\nu=1$ and $\nu=-1$, respectively.
-This analysis highlights the strong non-reciprocal behavior of the waveguide for all the pass bands: the bands with $\nu=1$ (red) tend to localize energy at the right boundary, while bands with $\nu=-1$ (blue) tend to localize at the left boundary.
+This analysis highlights the strong non-reciprocal behavior of the waveguide for all the Pass bands: the bands with $\nu=1$ (red) tend to localize energy at the right boundary, while bands with $\nu=-1$ (blue) tend to localize at the left boundary.
 The behavior is further illustrated in Fig.~\ref{fig:10}c, which shows the response of the waveguide as a function of both frequency and position, when excited at its center.
-The figure clearly shows the tendency of localization at the right boundary for frequencies belonging to the shaded red bands ($\nu=1$), and to the left boundary for the shaded blue bands ($\nu=-1$).
+The figure clearly shows the tendency of localization at the right boundary for frequencies belonging to the shaded red bands ($\nu=1$), and to the left boundary for the shaded blue bands ($\nu=-1$)